 The Alumni Association of Edward Douglas White Catholic High School has announced Dr. Troy P. LeBlanc ’86 as the recipient of the 2017-2018 Alumnus of the Year Award.

-LeBlanc will be honored at the Alumni Mass on Friday, February 2, and at an Alumnus of the Year luncheon that will follow at Envie Restaurant in Thibodaux.
-Please contact the Advancement office at (985) 446-8486 for more information.
+LeBlanc was honored at the Alumni Mass on Friday, February 2, and at the Alumnus of the Year luncheon at Envie Restaurant in Thibodaux.